So it finally happened. The love of your life asked, and you said yes.

 Bad Weather?
 If you score the Statehouse permit, you’ll find plenty of places inside to get your photos.
 If you aren’t, you may want to retreat to one of the nearby hotels.

-Do you love this city and want everyone to know it?
-Or maybe you didn’t grow up here and you want to show off the city to out of town guests on your Save The Dates.
+Why we love it: Do you love this city and want everyone to know it?
+Or maybe you didn’t grow up here and you want to show off the city to out-of-town guests on your Save The Dates.
 Either way, North Bank Park Pavillion has some of the best views in the city.
 There are splash fountains for a little summer fun-inspired shoot and beautiful walking paths right along the Scioto River.

 Bad weather?
 Sadly, this location is a bit of a bust when it comes to rainy days.
 There is a small covered area outside of the pavilion, but you’re not going to get the best photos ever.
 A short walk along the river will bring you to a spot under a bridge that can keep you dry in light rain!